xjlin0/old.xjlin0.github.io/_posts/2015-04-14-babun-the-new-cygwin-for-ruby-rails-sinatra-and-nodejs.md

 echo 'PATH="/usr/local/heroku/bin:$PATH"' >> ~/.zshrc
 {% endhighlight %}

 Next let's setup node.js.
-Please download the latest installer for windows at [node office site](https://nodejs.org) (v4.1.1 for win64 as the example here), install it.
+Please download the latest installer for windows at [node official site](https://nodejs.org) (v4.1.1 for win64 as the example here), install it.
 Close and relaunch Babun shell, node REPL console should be available by the following commend.

 {% highlight sh %}
 node -i